TheLanzolini/twitch-television/README.md

 `yarn dev`

 ### TODO
+- [ ] send confirmation events from display to controller (and vice versa)
 - [ ] Test the code controller overlay for edge cases
 - [ ] Playback State through socket so controls can pause and play and start volume in correct place
 - [ ] Hitting Enter on Same stream shouldnt re-set the channel